 In 2023, I had the good fortune of receiving a complimentary 4K Ultra HD release of Phenomena.
 Interested in knowing what I thought of the project?
 My review can be found right here.

-A star is born!
 On this day in 2009 (in the U.S.), the good people of New York City, New York were treated to the silver screen debut of Knowing.
-Directed by Alex Proyas, the SciFi/Thriller starred Nicolas Cage, Rose Byrne, and Chandler Canterbury.
+Directed by Alex Proyas, the SciFi/Thriller starred Nicolas Cage, Rose Byrne, Chandler Canterbury, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "M.I.T. professor John Koestler links a mysterious list of numbers from a time capsule to past and future disasters and sets out to prevent the ultimate catastrophe."